 The sanctuary of the Kalabsha temple decorated with reliefs is well preserved to the present day.
 Compared to other parts of the temple the sanctuary has an inferior artistic execution.
 However, the interesting Nubian manifestations in the physiognomies of the Pharaohs and the headdresses and costumes of the deities is worth a mention.

-Thereliefs in The Temple Of Kalabsha depict Isis and Horus, the most loved deities with dark faces.
-To explore more about the Egyptian deities book your tour to the Temple of Kalabsha.
+The reliefs in the Temple Of Kalabsha depict Isis and Horus, the most loved deities with dark faces.
+To explore more about the Egyptian deities book your tour to the Temple Of Kalabsha with Nile Holiday today.